m0wer/memento/docs/computer_science/programming/python/basics.md

 if you want to leave it running in the background even if you close the console session, do `nohup python3 -m http.server &` instead.

+# Built-in exceptions

+Most common:

+  * `TypeError`: Raised when an operation or function is applied to an object of inappropriate type.
+  * `ValueError`: Raised when an operation or function receives an argument that has the right type but an inappropriate value.